-Voyageurs National Park Association helps connect volunteers and financial resources from individual and institutional donors to projects that can’t be accomplished with the park’s limited federal budget.
-These projects help enrich education and improve the visitor experience.
+Each year, Voyageurs National Park Association works with the Park Service to identify places and projects where private philanthropy, volunteerism, and partnerships will most benefit the park’s critical needs.
+Voyageurs National Park Association helps connect volunteers and financial resources from individuals and foundations to projects that can’t be accomplished with the park’s limited federal budget.

 Recent projects include: